i5hi/julie/README.md

 The new() constructors for data structures currently overwrite existing entries.

 This should instead check for an existing entry and return a Conflict.
-Updating should use be allowed via the update method.
+Updating should only be allowed via the update method.

 - Server Rejections: